What Is A Turnkey House? A Guide For Investors

-The Cons Of Investing In Turnkeys
+The Cons Of Investing In Turnkey Properties

 Of course, no evaluation of an investment opportunity is complete without examining its negatives.
-Here are a few drawbacks you may encounter if your next investment is a turnkey home.
+Here are a few drawbacks you may encounter if your next investment is a turnkey home:

 - Turnkey properties aren’t personalized.
-Real estate investors who have a knack for integrating unique features into a space will find that turnkeys don’t offer many opportunities to flex their creative muscles, as they won’t have a say in how the property is updated.
+Real estate investors who have a knack for integrating unique features into a space will find turnkeys don’t offer many opportunities to flex their creative muscles, as they won’t have a say in how the property is updated.

 - You don’t have total control over the location.
 Because the turnkey company is in charge of which properties they decide to refresh, you won’t have much say in the specific location of the property itself.

 - You could overpay for what you get.
-All of those extra management and repair costs add up pretty quickly, and you might find that you’re not making nearly as much of a profit as you would from buying, repairing and maintaining a property on your own.
+All those extra management and repair costs add up pretty quickly, and you might find that you’re not making nearly as much of a profit as you would from buying, repairing and maintaining a property on your own.

 - Bad property managers can impact your bottom line.
 Property managers don’t have a personal stake in the success of your property.
 If you’re not careful, a bad property management company could drastically impact your net operating income and the amount renters are willing to pay.

 - Remote investing is a double-edged sword.
-On one hand, you’ll be able to collect rent without having an active presence in the property.
+On one hand, you’ll be able to collect rent without having an active presence at the property.
 But at the same time, remote owners aren’t able to check in on the property themselves to make sure everything is running smoothly.